our mission: to create wealth for shareholders

 Highly motivated, independent and appropriately incentivised sales teams across each brand and product range, ensuring delivery of a premium service and driving profitable growth.

 Multiple production sites with the flexibility, capacity and cost structure to vary production levels as appropriate, in order to maintain a low level of operational gearing and maximise overall efficiency.

 Appropriate investment to ensure long-term quality and sustainability, whilst maintaining a focus on cost of capital and return on investment.

-Flat structure with a team of sixteen senior managers running the daily business with income statement ‘ownership’ and linked incentivisation, and who work closely with the PLC Board to plan and implement the medium-term strategy.
+A flat and transparent management structure with income statement ‘ownership’ and linked incentivisation, operating within a framework that promotes close links with each other and with the PLC Board to plan and implement the short and medium-term strategy.